Indian states run out of COVID-19 vaccines, nationwide inoculation delayed | Health

 Indian states run out of COVID-19 vaccines, nationwide inoculation delayed

-Several Indian states have run out of COVID-19 vaccines a day before a planned widening of a nationwide inoculation drive, authorities said on Friday, as new infections in the crisis-hit country surged to another daily record.
-India reported 386,452 news cases in the past 24 hours, while deaths from COVID-19 jumped by 3,498 over the last 24 hours, according to health ministry data.
+Several Indian states have run out of coronavirus vaccines a day before a planned widening of a nationwide inoculation drive, authorities said on Friday, as new infections surged to another daily record.
+New cases in the past 24 hours stood at 386,452, while deaths jumped by 3,498, health ministry data show.
+Medical experts believe actual numbers may be five to 10 times greater than the official tally, however.

-Inoculation centers in Mumbai will be shut for three days starting Friday because of the shortage of vaccines, authorities said.
-In the southern state of Karnataka, home to the tech hub of Bengaluru, the state's health minister said Karnataka's vaccination drive for adults will not begin on May 1.
+Delhi's Chief Minister Arvind Kejriwal urged citizens not to show up at vaccination centres on Saturday, as doses had not yet arrived.
+"Let us not create a law and order problem tomorrow," he said.
+In Karnataka, home to the tech hub of Bengaluru, the southern state's health minister said its vaccination drive for adults would not begin on Saturday.

-"The state government has not received any information from companies about when they will be able to supply these vaccines," said Health Minister K Sudhakar.
-WORLD SENDS MEDICAL AID
+"The state government has not received any information from companies about when they will be able to supply these vaccines," said the minister, K Sudhakar.
+WORLD SENDS AID

-In Modi's home state of Gujarat, officials said vaccination for the 18-45 age group is expected to start in a fortnight, as the state expects to receive vaccines by then.
-"We will begin vaccinating those above 18 when we have the vaccine stocks.
-We are working very hard to get the vaccines, and I am confident we will be able to start the vaccination within the next 15 days," the state's Chief Minister Vijay Rupani said.
+Officials in Prime Minister Narendra Modi's western home state of Gujarat said vaccinations for those aged between 18 and 45 will begin on Saturday in 10 of the worst-hit districts.
+Earlier, they had warned of postponing them by two weeks.
+Officials in the eastern state of Odisha said they hoped to start vaccinations on Monday, if vaccine stocks arrived.

+However, the health ministry said states had 10 million vaccine doses in their stockpiles and 2 million more would be supplied in the next three days.
+It was not immediately possible to reconcile the contradicting statements.

-World aid has started arriving in India as it struggles to combat what has been described as a humanitarian disaster.
-The first U.S. flight carrying oxygen cylinders, regulators, rapid diagnostic kits, N95 masks, and pulse oximeters arrived in the Indian capital Delhi on Friday.
+World aid has started arriving to help India combat what has been described as a humanitarian disaster.
+The first U.S. flight carrying oxygen cylinders, regulators, rapid diagnostic kits, N95 masks and pulse oximeters arrived on Friday, in the capital, New Delhi.

-"Just as India came to our aid early in the pandemic, the U.S. is committed to working urgently to assist India in its time of need," U.S. Secretary of State Antony Blinken said on Twitter.
-"Today we are proud to deliver our first shipment of critical oxygen equipment, therapeutics, and raw materials for vaccine production."
+"Just as India came to our aid early in the pandemic, the United States is committed to working urgently to provide assistance to India in its time of need," U.S. Secretary of State Antony Blinken said on Twitter.
+"Today we are proud to deliver our first shipment of critical oxygen equipment, therapeutics and raw materials for vaccine production."

+TWO MORE WEEKS OF OXYGEN CRISIS The United States will send more than $100 million in medical aid, including 1,000 oxygen cylinders, 15 million N95 masks and 1 million rapid diagnostic tests.

 ALSO READ